albar965/littlenavmap-manual/src/en/MENUS.rst

 This chapter describes all the menu items of *Little Navmap*.
 You will find most of this functionality on the toolbars as well which are not be described separately.
-Key combinations can be seen on the menu items and are not listed in this manual.
+Keyboard shortcuts can be seen on the menu items.
+See :doc:`SHORTCUTS`.

 .. figure:: ../images/menutoolbar.jpg